sameh-dh/linked-list-with-javascript/README.md

 then:
 nodemon index.js
 then:
-"try to console log sometiong and it will appear in your terminal "
+"try to console log sometiong inside index.js file and it will appear in your terminal "

 ```
 ## Step 1 : Create node class 😒